HanSuhhi/csss/docs/components/title/Readme.md

 ## Center

-Centering a title should be an ordinary requirement, and only one `center` attribute is needed to solve this.
+Centering a title should be an ordinary requirement, and only one `data-center` attribute is needed to solve this.

 <demo src="../../.vuepress/components/title/H1Center.vue" title="Centered text looks formal." />

 ## Lowercase Conversion

-All title elements can use `lowercase` attribute to use lowercase titles.
+All title elements can use `data-lowercase` attribute to use lowercase titles.

 <demo src="../../.vuepress/components/title/H1Lowercase.vue" title="It's tedious to use js to control string." />